top of page

 “Believe in yourself.
 Go ahead, see where it gets you.”

-Calling all Ohio Wesleyan writers, all lovers of creative language, all tinkers of text: this class is newly developed and was designed especially with you in mind.
-Exploring Creative Writing is the ideal primer for underclassmen who are potential or non-majors seeking an immersive study and exploration of three distinct creative writing genres (literary fiction, nonfiction, and poetry) before enrolling in a single-genre workshop.
-The goal of this course is to help new Ohio Wesleyan creative writers self-identify and form a larger literary community here on campus while growing creatively as individuals.
-Throughout the course of the semester, students will read and study a wide variety of creative texts, develop and implement a critical vocabulary, and sharpen their critical thinking and editorial skills through workshopping their classmates’ manuscripts.
-Students will also simultaneously draft their own new creative material through exercises that target genre, certainly, but also point-of-view, form, voice, and structure.
-Students should expect to produce ample writing throughout the semester and share this work with others regularly in a formal workshop environment.
+This course is designed for non-majors or potential majors who want to study and explore three distinct creative writing genres (literary fiction, nonfiction, and poetry) before enrolling in a single-genre workshop.
+Throughout the course of the semester, students will read and discuss a wide variety of contemporary, canonical texts while simultaneously drafting similar material through exercises that target genre as well as point-of-view, form, voice, and structure.
+Students will study and discuss elements of craft, begin to develop and implement a literary vocabulary, and develop critical editorial skills for responding to their peers’ work.
+Students should expect to produce ample writing throughout the semester, share this work with others regularly in a formal workshop environment, and offer thoughtful verbal and written feedback.
+This class will serve as the foundation for a larger literary community here on campus while encouraging individual creative growth.
 Course work will culminate in a final portfolio comprised of revised drafts of all formal assignments, notes taken during workshop, and a thoughtful reflection on the revision process for each assignment.